 We eat a pretty healthy diet around the farm, producing a great deal of our own meats, dairy, vegetables, fruit and nuts.
-We are not vexed by chronic disease or too many complaints.
+We are not vexed by too many complaints.
 Over the last few months we have greatly reduced our consumption of refined carbohydrates such as white (wheat) flour and sugar.
 Much to the chagrin of our very neglected teenagers.
 And much to the delight of our bellies and energy levels.
 After an initial “carb detox”, we are now re-incorporating complex carbohydrates into our daily meals.

 But what happens when a healthy eater craves a cookie?
 Enter my quest to find a few virtually sinless cookies.